JoelBorrero/rocket_watch_bot/README.md

 To contribute to the **Rocket Watch Bot**, follow these steps:

 1. Clone the [repository](https://github.com/JoelBorrero/rocket_watch_bot) and create a new branch from `main` with a descriptive name reflecting your contribution.
 2. Ensure your code adheres to the project's coding standards and style guidelines, leveraging linters and style checks.
+Don't forget to include docstrings for document your code.
 3. Thoroughly test your changes before committing, and push your branch to the remote repository.
 4. Create a pull request targeting the `main` branch, including a detailed description of your modifications.
 Remember to fill the template file all the fields from the template form.
 5. After a code review, addressing feedback promptly, your changes will be merged into `main`.